Aiven-Open/klaw-docs/docs/Concepts/promotion.md

 organization.
 Each resource Topic/Schema must already be created by the superadmin under **Environments** before being added to the **Tenant Model** or the server will reject the configuration.
-The below example defines the Kafka Topic environments as "DEV" & "TST" and specifies the order that will be enforced in the promotion of topics.
+The below example defines the Apache Kafka Topic environments as "DEV" & "TST" and specifies the order that will be enforced in the promotion of topics.
 Similarly, the Schema Registry environments have all been defined and placed in order.